 School will be closed for Juneteenth on Monday, June 19 and for Independence Day on Tuesday, July 4.

 Summer Program Applications for all programs are found within the description for each program.
 To access the programs, please click on Credit-bearing Academic Programs or Non-Credit-bearing Programs.

 Bus service will not be available this summer.
 Students applying for any programs will need to arrange their own transportation to and from school.
-If students are currently using school-provided Metro Cards, those cards are effective through Monday, June 27.
-For students taking courses the weeks of June 27-July 1 and July 5-July 8, student Metro-Cards will be provided once the cards become available.
+If students are currently using school-provided Metro Cards, those cards are effective through Monday, June 26.
+For students taking courses the weeks of June 26-June 30 and July 3-July 7, student Metro-Cards will be provided once the cards become available.
 (This is dependent on NYC's public school summer schedule).

 Summer Program Rules and Requirements

 Medical Form -- In most cases, depending on the week or weeks of a student's chosen course, a student's current medical form for the 2022-2023 school year should cover a student's participation in the Summer Program.
 If a student needs an updated medical form, a parent our guardian will be contacted before the program starts so that a physical can be scheduled.

 School rules, as outlined in the Family Handbook, apply to the Summer Program as well.